 2.2.4 Fixation of pay of retrenched employees owing to reduction of staff as a measure of economy on their absorption : According to ruling (9) under FR 22 read with G.O 1002, GAD dt.29-11-67, GO 219, Fin.
-Dt.14-4-72 the pay of those employees absorbed on an identical post or a lower post should be fixed at the minimum of the time scale of the post in which they are absorbed plus grade increments counting the length of previous service in the equivalent and higher grade, provided they have not received any pension or gratuity or if received have returned the same either in lumpsum or in installments as prescribed by the appointing authority.
-Otherwise only the minimum of the time scale should be allowed.
+Dt.14-4-72 the pay of those employees absorbed on an identical post or a lower post should be fixed at the minimum of the time scale of the post in which they are absorbed plus grade increments counting the length of previous service in the equivalent and higher grade, provided they have not received any pension or gratuity or if received have returned the same either in lumpsum or in instalments as prescribed by the appointing authority.
+Otherwise, only the minimum of the time scale should be allowed.
 If the pension and gratuity already received are refunded, previous service before retrenchment will be counted for pension to the extent admissible.
 But the leave at credit shall not be allowed to carry over, to the leave account of service after absorption.

-- In G.O.(P)No.150, Fin & Pig (FW PRC.II)dt.1-9-99 Government introduced a new automatic advancement scheme in the Revised Pay Scales of 1999 w.e.f 1-7-98.
-The scope of applicability of this scheme is limited to the employees drawing pay in the scale of Rs.
-7400-15475 and below.
-The main features of this scheme are as under. - 3.2.1.
-On completion of eight years of service which counts for increment an employee shall be eligible for special grade scale which is usually a scale next above the ordinary pay scale of the post.
+3.1 In G.O.Ms.No.65, Fin (HRM.IV) Dept, dt.17-6-2021, Government introduced a new Automatic Advancement Scheme in the Revised Pay Scales of 2020 w.e.f 1-7-98.
+The scope of applicability of this scheme is limited to the employees drawing pay in the scale of Rs.72850-147310/- (Grade upto and inclusive of Grade XXV in the RPS 2020) and below.
+The main features of this scheme are as under.

+3.2.1.
+On completion of six years of service which counts for increment an employee shall be eligible for special grade scale which is usually a scale next above the ordinary pay scale of the post.

-3.3.2 On completion of 16 years of service which counts for increments and if the employee is fully qualified to be promoted to the higher post he shall be eligible for the pay scale of next promotional post, if there is one.
-If there is no promotional post under the relevant service rules, the employee is eligible for the scale of pay next above the Special grade post (special Promotion post scale/ special Adhoc Promotion post scale)
+3.3.2 On completion of 12 years of service which counts for increments and if the employee is fully qualified to be promoted to the higher post he shall be eligible for the pay scale of next promotional post, if there is one.
+If there is no promotional post under the relevant service rules, the employee is eligible for the scale of pay next above the Special grade post (special Promotion post scale-IA/ special Adhoc Promotion post scale-IA) and on completion of 18 years SPPIB/SAPPIB awarded in the existing scale.

-3.4.3 On completion of 24 years of service which counts for increment an employee shall be sanctioned one increment in the existing scale that is SPP scale/ SAPPS as the case may be which is in addition to normal increment.
+3.4.3 On completion of 24 years of service which counts for increment an employee shall be sanctioned one increment in the next promotion post scale that is SPP-II scale/ SAPP-II as the case may be which is in addition to normal increment.
 In case of employees whose date of normal increment is different from this date of completion of 24 years of service, the date of next increment will be after completion of one year of service from the date of drawal of increment allowed on completion of 24 years of service.

-3.5 The benefit of Automatic advancement scheme will be withdrawn if the employee relinquishes his right to promotion.
-Similarly personas appointed to lower post at request are also not eligible for the Automatic Advancement scheme (Memo No.007/375/PRC I/88, dt.26-10-1988).
+3.5 The benefit of Automatic Advancement Scheme will be withdrawn if the employee relinquishes his right to promotion.
+Similarly, persons appointed to lower post at request are also not eligible for the Automatic Advancement Scheme (Memo No.007/375/PRC I/88, dt.26-10-1988).